A Brief Conversation

 answer any questions you may have.

-Charles Welden and Daniel Herrera founded TailWinds after a decade or three of coding software for businesses across the U.S. (and occasional farther flung locales).
-They created these systems to process, analyze and present mountains of research data in real time.
-It left them with a unique understanding of business IT systems, and what is needed to keep them online, up to speed, and increasing the productivity of users.
+Charles Welden and Daniel Herrera founded TailWinds after a decade of coding software for businesses across the U.S. They created these systems to process, analyze and present research data in real time.
+This experience provided them with a unique understanding of business IT systems, and what is needed to keep them online, up to speed, to increasing the productivity of users.

 During the later part of this previous era, it was clear that the IT challenges they’d faced had become universal.

 Every business, if it was to become or remain successful, would need an IT partner.
 It is simply not cost effective, even for enterprise level concerns, to handle all IT needs in-house.
 It is also very difficult to find staff who can actually command the complexity and speed of change in business technology.

 At the same time, our “tech commanders” began to feel the need to go local, to serve their many friends (who either could not find the help they needed for their businesses and practices, or were paying far too much for too little), and to serve their local business community.

 In aeronautics, a tailwind is a wind that blows in the direction of travel of an object such as an aircraft.
 A tailwind increases the object’s speed and reduces the time and energy required to reach its destination.
 In business, the term “tailwinds” refers to or describes a situation or condition that will move growth, revenues, and profits higher.

 TailWinds is a bit of a homecoming for Charles, because when he was very young and a recent Vanderbilt graduate, he sold and installed computers, fixed them and trained folks to use them.
 He also did some custom software development, and that talent led him to a long career.
 He designed and coded systems that analyzed media ratings to help TV stations sell air time.
 He was CEO of a company that did just that for the lion’s share of TV stations in the U.S., until he sold to a much larger company.